Robb-Fr/f5-agility-labs-cert/docs/_build/html/_sources/class21/modules/module2.rst.txt

 |

-1.4 - Describe how to configure NGINX as socket reserve proxy
+1.4 - Describe how to configure NGINX as socket reverse proxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *TODO*